bt20222eh/BIO727P-OpenSuse-project/README.md

 # BIO727P-OpenSuse-SOFTWARE-DEVELOPMENT-PROJECT
 HUMAN POPULATION GENETIC ANALYSIS WEB APPLICATION
-1. To use this setup, python must be installed locally.
+1. To use this configuration, python must be installed locally.
 This can be done with Homebrew by passing the following command from your command line locally:
    /bin/bash -c "$(curl -
    fsSLhttps://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 2. Then, install Python by running: